WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.4

 List of languages to offer users for starting new translation.
-When not specified built in list is used which includes all commonly used languages, but without country specific variants.
+When not specified built-in list is used which includes all commonly used languages, but without country specific variants.

 This only limits non privileged users to add unwanted languages.
 The project